u720335/Project1/README.md

 - **Prism Launcher**: Ensure you have Prism Launcher installed on your computer.
 You can download it from [Prism Launcher](https://prismlauncher.org/).

+## Steps to Download the Latest Release

+1. **Select the Latest Release**: Look for the most recent release at the top of the page.
+2. **Download the Installer**: Click on the file link

 ## Steps to Install the Modpack

 ### 1. Download the Modpack